TrustTheVote-Project/VTP-RCV-demo/docs/DesignNotes.md

 - Supports various switches, each switch being a different UX button

 Supports calling the backend python script tally-contests with various switches.
 Each different python switch would map (TBD) to a different button.
 It is this endpoint which is of high interest to the RCV folks as it is this one where the voter can see how their ranked voted is counted across the rounds of rank choice voting.
 As such we probably want to plan some time optimizing the UX experience for this - the better it is, the more compelling RCV should be for the voter.

+Regardless, the output is basically in console log format with the digests being converted into real links.

 ## Other Odds and Ends